10 Must-Know Pros and Cons of an Accounting Career

 “While these dynamics can lead to stress and challenges, there are steps that can mitigate this, such as setting target dates for clients to submit what is needed and equipping them with helpful tools, such as checklists, to ensure you receive everything that is needed to do the work,” Leyenhorst says.

 During the busy season, long days and weekend work become the norm as accountants work to get their clients’ finances in order.
 But the plus side is that things slow down significantly after that time period.
 In this way, accounting careers offer some variety in the yearly schedule.

 4. The work can be stressful

-*BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed April 2022] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 Employment conditions in your area may vary.

 EDITOR’S NOTE: This article was originally published in July 2014.
-It has since been updated to include information relevant to 2017.
+It has since been updated.